alexander-meyer/rails-tutorial/README.md

 ## "hello, world!"

-This is the first application for the
+This is the first test application for the
 [_Ruby on Rails Tutorial_](https://www.railstutorial.org/)
 by [Michael Hartl](https://www.michaelhartl.com/).
 Hello, world!